MATH course (level determined by the placement test)

 Very highly qualified students, who have completed an AP course in chemistry in high school and scored a 4 or 5 on the AP-Chemistry Exam or who have completed an IB curriculum with a score of 5 or better on the IB exam in chemistry may consider enrolling in CHEM 209 or CHEM 215 during their first semester.

-Any questions concerning registration for chemistry majors should be directed to Chris Stromberg, Hodson 246, at 301-696-3678.
+Any questions concerning registration for chemistry majors should be directed to the Chair of the Department of Chemistry and Physics, Chris Stromberg, Hodson 246, at 301-696-3678.